JsyTim/VAST_Mini_Challenge_Three/README.md

 #### a.
 Compare uncertainty of the static sensors to the mobile sensors.
 What anomalies can you see?
 Are there sensors that are too uncertain to trust?

 By comparing the static sensors with mobile sensors in all the regions, we find that static sensor 11 in region 9 has very different, or even opposit readings from the mobile sensors.
 By comparing this static sensor to static sensors in other regions, we find that this static sensor might not be reliable.
-Becaue other static sensors have similar trends in the change of radiation value over time.
+Because other static sensors have similar trends in the change of radiation value over time.

 ![alt text](https://github.com/JsyTim/VAST_Mini_Challenge_Two/blob/master/images/heatmap_reigon9.png)